wso2/docs-is/en/docs/extend/write-a-custom-password-validator.md

 ---

-## Configuring password policy extensions
+## Configure password policy extensions

 1. Enable the `IdentityMgtEventListener` by adding the following configuration to the `deployment.toml` file found in the `<IS_HOME>/repository/conf/` folder.